Land Development Amendment Updates: LDC Amendments Update

 October 25, 2017, Majority of BCC rejects inclusionary zoning & linkage fees!

 Thanks to visits to each commissioner by our CBIA leaderships over the past month and Dave Dunnavant, Al Zichella and Kathy Curatolo speaking at yesterday’s BCC meeting on the proposed Collier County Community Housing Plan, a majority of our commissioners oppose inclusionary zoning, the in lieu of payment and linkage fees.
 The plan was accepted with the caveat that commissioners will come together in a workshop and eliminate these strategies and give staff direction moving forward.
 Stay tuned!

-CBIA – County Monthly Builder Round Table- Click here for notes from our August and September CBIA-CCGM Builder Round Table Meetings.
+CBIA – County Monthly Builder Round Table- Click here for 2016 notes- CBIA-CCGM Builder Round Table Meetings.

 City of Naples